|

 proceeds from the secret opposition of contrary causes.

-is guilty of unpardonable arrogance who concludes that an argument that has
+unpardonable arrogance who concludes that an argument that has escaped his own

-philosophical eye, than the ease with which the many are governed by a
+with which the many are governed by a few.

 |